m-mcardle/my-website/assets/markdown/Vidyard.md

   ### See More

   The next phase of our project involved extending the charts and tables to allow them to be opened in a 'See More' view to have the data from all users on the team be displayed instead of just the top 5.
 This involved tweaking our API endpoints for querying for data to support returning all users on a team which meant I got to make some changes in our Ruby on Rails backend which was awesome.
-I ended up being responsible for adjusting our Vuex store to support storing and fetching the data for these new modals appropriately, and it was very fun to learn about centralized stores in a web application.
+I also ended up being responsible for adjusting our Vuex store to support storing and fetching the data for these new modals appropriately, and it was very fun to learn about centralized stores in a web application.

   </column>